Health in Bahrain: Smoking

 Within the last 10 years, Bahrain has enforced stricter laws on smoking.
 Research suggested that the leading health problem among its people is coronary disease, therefore the leaders issued laws in hopes to help the health of their country.
-Smoking is not just the issue, but all forms of tobacco product.
+Smoking is not just the issue, but all forms of tobacco products.
 The largest ban that the Bahraini leaders decided on was the ban of smoking or the use of tobacco products from public places.
 More specifically, public places include any form of public transportation, schools and universities, entertainment venues, elevators, places of worship, etc. The managers of these specific places are required, by law, to make it obvious with a physical sign notifying the customers that their places prohibit smoking.
 The signs should be where the people can see them and the managers should take them seriously as well.
-Also, Bahrain has set up designated smoking area for smokers that are away from the prohibited smoking areas that must be “equipped with special ventilation fans” so that the smoke fumes will not exit and go to the public.
+Also, Bahrain has set up designated smoking areas for smokers that are away from the prohibited smoking areas that must be “equipped with special ventilation fans” so that the smoke fumes will not exit and go to the public.

 In addition to the ‘no smoking in public places’ law, Bahrain has also issued a law on the advertisement of smoking and tobacco products in general.
 Tobacco products include cigarettes, cigars, various electronic cigarettes, hookahs, and chewing tobacco.
 Hookahs and the water pipes are common.
 Physicians have studied uses of tobacco and the conclusion was that the physicians in Bahrain smoke water pipes more than cigarettes, but they are still as harmful to the body.
-The advertisement of any of these tobacco products are against the law in Bahrain.
+The advertisement of any of these tobacco products is against the law in Bahrain.
 It is illegal to endorse these over billboards, advertisements, or commercials to “promote or encourage smoking”.
 The laws and regulations that you must follow in Bahrain are extremely evident and everyone has access to what these laws are.
 If someone were to disobey the laws that are in place, they will get fined and face legal issues.
 For example, if a police officer were to see someone explicitly smoking in a designated non-smoking area, he/she has every right to fine that individual.
-The fine is 20 BD which is $50 in the American dollars.
+The fine is 20 BD which is $50 in American dollars.